 Earth Day Network launched its higher education campaign, MobilizeU, in 2012.
-MobilizeU is an international movement of concerned and active students and administrators uniting around their common interest of environmental action in support of a sustainable future for all.
+Since then, over 500 US colleges and universities and 380 global colleges and universities have joined.
+Recognizing the power, energy, innovative abilities and organizing capacity of college students across the planet, MobilizeU has created an international movement of concerned and active students and administrators uniting around their common interest of environmental action in support of a sustainable future for all.

 - Here is a list of student-focused campus sustainability organizations, put together by The Association for the Advancement of Sustainability in Higher Education (AASHE).
 From training programs and professional development opportunities, to grassroots advocacy and community outreach, you’ll find an extensive amount of resources to maximize your effectiveness on campus!